ScottHensen/toolbox-gradle-multi-project/README.md

 # Template Multi-Project Gradle Build
-For a step-by-step on the construction of this template, see:
+For a step-by-step on the construction of this template, see the Gradle Multi-Project Builds post at https://scotthensen.github.io

 ### Project Structure: